Alhaji Abdul-Azeez Arisekola Alao: Career

 Arisekola Alao became an apprentice trader under his uncle at Ibadan's Gbagi Market.
 In 1961, he incorporated his own trading company, named Azeez Arisekola Trading Company.
 Soon after, he became a regional manager of Imperial Chemical Industries, a British company, for Nigeria'a Western State.
 In 1980, he became the Aare Musulumi of Yorubaland.
 He was the Deputy President General of the Nigerian Supreme Council for Islamic Affairs at the time of his death.
 He was awarded the Commander of Niger in 2008 by president Umaru Yar’Adua.

 The Ibadan based billionaire was mostly known for being a business mogul, charitable works and philanthropy.
 His business interests under lister conglomerate span across food production, transport, publishing, real estate, oil, flour mills, insurance, media and agriculture.
 At a point, he was adjudged the largest shareholder in FirstBank Plc.

 He was a friend to the king of Saudi Arabia Salman bin Abdulaziz al Saud.
 Frequently, he was one of the privileged few honoured by the Chief Imam of Makkah to partake in cleansing of Ka'bah; an Islamic tradition Muhammad himself took part in the 7th century.
 This act has since been maintained and handed over from generation after generation of Islamic rulers and caliphates.
 He also regularly sent delegates for the annual ceremonial washing of Ka’bah.
 He extended annual Hajj and Umrah scholarships to thousands of Muslim faithful just as he sponsored Christian pilgrims to Jerusalem annually too.

 Recognition

-In 1980 at the age of 35, Arisekola Alao was turbaned the first Aare Musulumi of Yorubaland, by the League of Imams and Alfas in Yorubaland In 2006, late Olubadan of Ibadanland, Oba Yinusa Bankole Oladoja Ogundipe, Arapasowu I made him Aare of Ibadanland.
+In 1980 at the age of 35, Arisekola Alao was turbaned the first Aare Musulumi of Yorubaland, by the League of Imams and Alfas in Yorubaland, Edo, and Delta In 2006, late Olubadan of Ibadanland, Oba Yinusa Bankole Oladoja Ogundipe, Arapasowu I made him Aare of Ibadanland.
 He later established the AbdulAzeez Arisekola Mosque on Iwo Road, Ibadan, Oyo State.